stitchdata/docs/_connect-files/api/objects/form-properties/sources/saas/revinate-object.md

   - name: "api_key"
     type: "string"
     required: true
     description: "The user's {{ form-property.display-name }} API key.
-The user can obtain this by contacting their {{ form-property.display_name }} sales representative or account manager."
+The user can obtain this by contacting their {{ form-property.display-name }} sales representative or account manager."
     value: "<API_KEY>"

   - name: "api_secret"
     type: "string"
     required: true
     description: "The user's {{ form-property.display-name }} API secret.
-The user can obtain this by contacting their {{ form-property.display_name }} sales representative or account manager."
+The user can obtain this by contacting their {{ form-property.display-name }} sales representative or account manager."
     value: "<API_SECRET>"

   - name: "username"